 There were some really cool responses, including rhyming me to songs and someone living in Kiev, Ukraine.
 It has been so interesting to read how flaxseed is not common in Ukraine.
 I am about 16 years behind on what really is going on in Ukraine.
 Heck, I even don’t know when is the US election exactly which I’m sure all of you know.
 I am sure I will hear all about the results though.
 Oh my, hold on, people.
 Just hold on.
 This is not funny at all and I’m laughing.
 How rude of me, ugh.

 And after everything you said above, I made you a salmon tomato soup with cilantro.
 In my defence, I made it last week.
-Well, I still have lbs and lbs of mom’s tomatoes to use up.
+Well, I still have lbs and lbs of mom’s tomatoes to use up (and I already cooked sun dried tomato soup).
 My freezer is full with “dinosaur” salmon Alex has caught last month.
 What am I supposed to go shopping for ground turkey?!

 This salmon tomato soup can be made with any fish, really.
 Like any.
 Also I used fresh tomatoes but 2 large cans of diced tomatoes would work too.
 Potatoes are optional but like my mom once said “What soup is a soup without potatoes?!”.
 That is a Ukrainian mom.
 And I had to agree with her on this one.
 This salmon tomato soup was more heartier and filling with creamy potatoes but you don’t have to.
 And soup is absolutely exquisite with a bunch of cilantro and fresh lime.
 Delish!